-Opinion
+Qualified Opinion

-We have audited the accompanying consolidated financial statements of The Rural Municipality of Murray Harbour which comprise the consolidated statement of financial position as at March 31, 2022, and the consolidated statements of accumulated surplus, operations, changes in net debt and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of The Rural Municipality of Murray Harbour which comprise the consolidated statement of financial position as at March 31, 2023, and the consolidated statements of accumulated surplus, operations, changes in net debt and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of The Rural Municipality of Murray Harbour as at March 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of The Rural Municipality of Murray Harbour as at March 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.

-Basis for Opinion
+Basis for Qualified Opinion